takushib/MyEventBoard-Dev/README.md

 # MyEventBoard

 MyEventBoard is a scheduling web application developed by Tommy Liao, Simon Louie and Blaise Takushi,
 as part of the Schedule It! project.
+Blaise Takushi is the primary backend developer for this project (most of his work can be found in the .php server files).

 ## Accessing the Application